ibtisam-12/inboxia-email/README.md

 # 📧 Inboxia

 Inboxia is a secure, modern Gmail client built with React, Redux Toolkit, Firebase Authentication, and a Node.js/Express backend.
 All email operations (inbox, send, reply) are performed via the backend using the Gmail API.
 No email content is stored in the database; the backend acts as a stateless proxy.
+The application features a unified inbox that combines both inbox and spam emails into a single view.

 ---